Alert: Dialysis Product GranuFlo Linked to Deaths

 Important Message from GranuFlo Attorneys

 If you or a loved one has experienced a cardiac event, stroke, or death after dialysis, please fill out a contact form or call the Branch Law Firm.
-We have experienced lawyers and a knowledgeable support staff who can assist you.
+Our experienced Albuquerque dangerous drugs attorneys can help.